matomo-org/developer-documentation/docs/migrate-matomo-3-to-4.md

 $ ./console generate:travis-yml --plugin=MyPlugin --php-versions="7.2,7.4" --distribution="bionic" --sudo-false --verbose
 ```

+You may need to update the "exclude" matrix as this isn't done automatically should you not want certain jobs to run.
+It would otherwise only exclude runs for PHP versions that don't run anymore anyway.

 ## Summary

 In this guide we have seen which steps to take to migrate your Matomo plugin to be compatible with our latest Matomo 4.